Chris Heaphy's Melting Juxtapositions

 Exhibition view: Chris Heaphy, Everyday Life, Jonathan Smart Gallery, Christchurch (10 June–2 July 2022).
 Courtesy Jonathan Smart Gallery.

-Heaphy's paintings are on show with Gow Langsford at Aotearoa Art Fair in Auckland (2–5 March 2023), while in 2022 his work was the focus of two solo exhibitions: Everyday Life (10 June–2 July 2022) at Jonathan Smart Gallery in Christchurch and This Is Not The Same As Other Days (8–31 October 2022) at Milford Galleries in Dunedin.
+For over three decades, Chris Heaphy has used a smorgasbord of painting styles and references to consider the complexity of identity.
+Recent work by the Auckland-based artist continues this trajectory with sophisticated assurance.
+His paintings are on show with Gow Langsford at Aotearoa Art Fair in Auckland (2–5 March 2023), while in 2022 his work was the focus of two solo exhibitions: Everyday Life (10 June–2 July 2022) at Jonathan Smart Gallery, Christchurch, and This Is Not The Same As Other Days (8–31 October 2022) at Milford Galleries, Dunedin.

 Exhibition view: Chris Heaphy at Gow Langsford Gallery booth, Aotearoa Art Fair, Auckland (2–5 March 2023).